ricardoribas/bash-commands/README.md

 Everyday is an automation day.
-This repo contains some bash command that i have found useful in my daily basis
+This repo contains some bash command that i have found useful in my daily basis.